 That vista is as breathtaking today as it was on that winter afternoon nearly 200 years ago.
 Standing in the yard at China Beach, a visitor can imagine the agony and glory of that 4000-mile trek, and the landscape of those first years of the nineteenth century.
 The vista continues to invigorate, to empower the viewer’s imagination.
 Massive Sitka Spruce jut from the shoreline.
 The wildfowl are migrating.
 Their cacophonies gladden the heart.

 The Corps would camp for eighteen days on the Washington side of the Columbia River in present day Pacific County.
 Not all their campsites have been developed for tourism, but they can be ferreted out by historian and visitor alike.
-With luck and hard work, Station Camp will be transformed by the 2005 bicentennial.
+Station Camp was transformed after the 2005 bicentennial.
 The Lewis and Clark Interpretive Center is but a five minute drive from China Beach Retreat.
 From there, the sense of history is palpable.
 As in 1805, the vista is spellbinding.
 Just across the Megler bridge over the mouth of the Columbia river, Fort Clatsop remains the gem of Oregon’s historical restoration.
-Hundreds of thousands of visitors will visit the fort in the next few years.
+Hundreds of thousands of visitors have visited the fort.

 Four thousand miles from St. Louis, Missouri to a quiet sandy beach at the mouth of the Columbia River – this is the odyssey of the Corps of Discovery and the conclusion of Thomas Jefferson’s western vision.
 Lewis and Clark resided in what is now Pacific County for 18 days.
 Here at China Beach Retreat a modern pioneer can imagine that same sense of pride and achievement; can stand awestruck by the natural beauty of the landscape.